shreyashetty-1/Financial-Analysis/README.md

-From February to May 2024, I participated in the Financial Analysis Training program.
-This experience greatly improved my skills.
+Here are some mini projects I completed during my Financial Analysis Training program.

 Here is some of the work I have done: